 Causal discovery is the process of learning causal relations among variables of interest from data.
-In recent years, the area has seen numerous theoretical and algorithmic developments; for an overview see, e.g., \citep[][]{Glymour2019,Heinze18,Maathuis2019,Vowels2022, Zanga2022}.
-Causal structure learning is also gaining traction in industrial domains, compare e.g.~the review in \citep[][]{Vukovic2022}, where knowledge about causal relations forms the basis for downstream operations such as root-cause analysis \citep{Budhathoki2022}.
+In recent years, the area has seen numerous theoretical and algorithmic developments \citep[for an overview see, e.g.][]{Glymour2019,Heinze18,Maathuis2019,Vowels2022, Zanga2022}.
+Causal structure learning is also gaining traction in industrial domains \citep[compare e.g.~the review in][]{Vukovic2022}, where knowledge about causal relations forms the basis for downstream operations such as root-cause analysis \citep{Budhathoki2022}.

 Despite the recent advances and expanded application areas, it remains challenging to provide adequate empirical validation of the causal relationships inferred by causal discovery algorithms \citep{Gentzel2019,Eigenmann2020}.
 Ground truth causal relationships are unknown for most real-world examples that involve complex data sources.
 In addition, privacy concerns often hinder the release of high-quality data.
-As a result, research papers proposing novel procedures tend to evaluate structure learning performance in simplistic simulation setups that tend to have limited generalizability to real-world settings \citep{Huegle2021,Reisach2021}.
+As a result, research papers proposing novel procedures often work with simplistic simulation setups that tend to have limited generalizability to real-world settings \citep{Huegle2021,Reisach2021}.
 When applied to real data and assessed by domain experts, results are often sobering \citep{Heinze18,Constantinou2021}.

-To help address these challenges, we present a complex production dataset that consists of measurements from a highly automated assembly line in a manufacturing plant.
-The assembly line is composed of multiple production cells or stations (we use both terms interchangeably) along which individual components are joined together.
-Each individual manufacturing process highly depends on the state of the preceding processes as well as on the raw components added in earlier cells.
-Due to the intricate and often nonlinear nature of the physical processes---including, for example, the interaction of machine state, process control settings and component state---complex causal relationships arise across the entire assembly line.
-In the manufacturing plant, the individual processes are computer-monitored, and the resulting process measurements are stored throughout production.
+To help address these challenges we introduce \texttt{causalAssembly}, a semisynthetic data generation tool that leverages extensive domain knowledge and real production data to form a ground truth.
+The assembly line that originates the data is composed of multiple production stations where individual components are joined together through automated manufacturing processes.
+Each individual manufacturing process highly depends on the state of the preceding processes as well as on the raw components added in earlier stations.
+Due to the intricate and often nonlinear nature of the physical processes---including, e.g., the interaction of machine state, process control settings and component state, complex causal relationships arise across the entire assembly line.
+In the manufacturing plant, processes are computer-monitored, and the resulting measurements are stored throughout production.